ShawnHymel/simple-recorderjs-projects/examples/hadouken/README.md

 The HTML for this was stored as a WordPress page, so there was no standalone HTML file.
 The following appeard as the WordPress written content in HTML format.
-Note that actual recording was done with the addition of the <button> object at the bottom of the page.
-User recordings were inserted by code into the <ol id="recordingsList"> section.
+Note that actual recording was done with the addition of the &ltbutton&gt object at the bottom of the page.
+User recordings were inserted by code into the &ltol id="recordingsList"&gt section.

 ```
 <h1>Hadouken</h1>